It’s past time to deploy distributed, renewable energy systems to address Ukraine’s energy crisis at the local level

-Energy efficient and low carbon technologies can offer immediate relief to Ukrainian communities and municipalities and lay the foundation for long term market-based investment in distributed clean generation capacity and Building Back Greener.
+Energy efficient and low carbon technologies can offer immediate relief to Ukrainian communities and municipalities and lay the foundation for long term market-based investment in distributed clean generation capacity and achieving the goals of its National Energy and Climate Plan (NECP).

 Our approach is based on the proven experience of renowned expert Scott Sklar, responding to disasters in places such as Florida, Puerto Rico, and most recently in North Carolina, working with the US Federal Emergency Response Agency (FEMA).
 In Europe, the CBSE systems have been deployed on the border of Poland and Ukraine to power IDP facilities.